Join us in prayer: 10-18 March 2026

-St Joseph is particularly important to the Mill Hill Missionaries, or as they are properly known, the St Joseph Missionary Society of Mill Hill.
-Find out more about them on their website or read about Missio’s very own National Director, Fr Anthony Chantry MHM!
+St Joseph is particularly important to the Mill Hill Missionaries, or as they are widely known, the St Joseph Missionary Society of Mill Hill.
+Find out more about them on their website or read about Missio’s very own National Director, Fr Anthony Chantry MHM.

 Prayer to St Joseph